If you need urgent support, please contact us.

-Absence Managment within business can be time consuming and is why we help our clients to manage it correctly and introduce cost effect systems and procedures and provide peace of mind should any problems arise.
+Absence Management within business can be time consuming and is why we help our clients to manage it correctly, and introduce cost effective systems and procedures, providing peace of mind should any problems arise.

 - feel unable to come to work because of family or caring responsibilities.

 - are on authorised leave such as holiday, maternity leave or a training course.

 On average, in relation to unauthorised absence, people are absent from work for 7.6 days a year (CIPD Absence Survey 2013).
 Absence management problems often means tackling possible causes of absence, such as working patterns, job design and employment relations.
 This can also include addressing discipline problems such as lateness and poor time keeping.
 If such issues should arise, they can often be dealt with informally by the line manager in the first instance.